ggardiakos/testing123/README.md

 - [Winston](https://github.com/winstonjs/winston) - Universal logging library
 - [Sentry](https://sentry.io/) - Error tracking and performance monitoring

+## 🛠️ Error Handling

+The application implements consistent error handling across all services:

+- **Custom Exception Filters**: To centralize error responses and standardize error structures.
+- **Sentry**: For logging and tracking errors in production environments.
+- **Detailed Error Logging**: Through Winston to ensure errors are logged with useful context.

+Ensure to follow this structure when adding new features to maintain consistency in error handling.

 ## 🚀 Getting Started

 ### Prerequisites